Universal Credit more detailed guide

 This means your Universal Credit 'standard allowance' is stopped or reduced for a length of time.
-This can be from four weeks and up to three years.
+This can be from two weeks and up to 26 weeks.
 This will not affect the amount of the Universal Credit payment that is given for a child or housing costs.
 Unlike 'legacy benefits', sanctions under Universal Credit run consecutively rather than concurrently.
 Also, the hardship payment that may be claimed during the sanction is a repayable loan.
 This means that under Universal Credit, you will face longer periods on reduced benefit if you don't comply with the requirements of your Claimant Commitment.
-You have a right to challenge and appeal against these decisions.
-See our ‘benefits information’ page for advice on 'benefit sanctions and how to avoid them'.
+You have a right to challenge and appeal against these decisions

-There are new rules under Universal Credit for volunteers.
-For more information and help to avoid problems, please read our leaflet on Universal Credit and volunteering, which we have produced with the DWP and the Newcastle Volunteer Centre.
+There are specific rules under Universal Credit for volunteers.
+For more information and avoid problems, please read our leaflet on Universal Credit and volunteering, which we have produced with the DWP and the Volunteer Centre Newcastle

 As described above, Universal Credit is replacing six working age 'legacy benefits' but many other benefits continue.
 They include all the 'non-means tested' benefits like Personal Independence Payment, Industrial Injuries Disablement Benefit, Retirement Pension, Child Benefit and also the 'means tested' benefits for older people such as Pension Credit and so on

-These other benefits will also interact with Universal Credit, for example a child getting Disability Living Allowance leads to an extra amount of Universal Credit and benefits such as Maternity Allowance can reduce Universal Credit entitlement as it is classed as income.
-Information on all benefits
+Benefits will also interact with Universal Credit, for example a child getting Disability Living Allowance leads to an extra amount of Universal Credit and benefits such as Maternity Allowance can reduce Universal Credit entitlement as it is classed as income.
+See Information on all benefits

 Free school meals

-You can get free school meals if you are on Universal Credit and your household income is less than £7,400 a year (after tax and not including any benefits you get).
-More details from the government.
-More details in government guidance
+You can get free school meals if you are on Universal Credit and your household income is less than a set amount.
+More details from the government's free school meals webpage and in Government guidance